yt-project/yt/doc/source/visualizing/plots.rst

 Here, ``ds`` is a dataset we've previously opened.
 The commands create a particle plot that shows the x and y positions of all the particles in ``ds`` and save the result to a file on the disk.
-The type of plot returned depends on the fields you pass in; in this case, ``p`` will be an :class:`~yt.visualization.particle_plots.AxisAlignedParticlePlot`, because the fields are aligned to the coordinate system of the simulation.
+The type of plot returned depends on the fields you pass in; in this case, ``p`` will be an :class:`~yt.visualization.particle_plots.ParticleProjectionPlot`, because the fields are aligned to the coordinate system of the simulation.

-Most of the callbacks the work for slice and projection plots also work for :class:`~yt.visualization.particle_plots.AxisAlignedParticlePlot`.
+Most of the callbacks the work for slice and projection plots also work for :class:`~yt.visualization.particle_plots.ParticleProjectionPlot`.
 For instance, we can zoom in:

 .. code-block:: python